opendocsg/slw-judgments-backfill/2016_SGHC_40/report.md

 4       All three defendants applied to set aside the Mareva injunction which applications (“the setting aside applications”) were dismissed.
 The two defendants as well as Rappo appealed to the Court of

 Appeal (in Civil Appeals Nos 80 and 81 of 2015 respectively) against the dismissal of the setting aside applications (by which time the Mareva injunction had been considerably varied and its scope reduced).
 All the defendants succeeded in their respective appeals.
-The appellate court discharged the injunction (see _Bouvier, Yves Charles Edgar and another v Accent Delight International Ltd and another and another appeal_ [2015] 5 SLR 558 (“the CA decision”).
+The appellate court discharged the injunction (see _Bouvier, Yves Charles Edgar and another v Accent Delight International Ltd and another and another appeal_ <span class="citation">[2015] 5 SLR 558</span> (“the CA decision”).

 5       Having succeeded in the Court of Appeal, all three defendants then proceeded to argue the Summonses which they had filed after the setting side applications.